|Index to this page|

 Patients with RA also develop antibodies (mostly IgM) against their IgG antibodies.
 The binding of these "rheumatoid factors" to IgG creates immune complexes, so RA is also an immune complex disorder.

 Graves' disease, systemic lupus erythematosus (SLE), multiple sclerosis, and rheumatoid arthritis are all more common in women than in men.
-The sex bias ranges from 9:1 for SLE to >2:1 for multiple sclerosis and rheumatoid arthritis.
+The sex bias ranges from 9:1 for SLE to 3:1 for multiple sclerosis.
+Men and women are equally susceptible to Type 1 diabetes.

 The answer is unclear, but hormones are probably involved.A few clues: